zhulik/zhulik.github.io/about.md

 company started project for car licence plate recognition and my C++ and building skills became usefull again.
 I was some kind of release-engeneer for this project: all my сolleagues were zealous Mac users with no experience in Linux.
 I moved building system from Xcode to CMake and persuaded everybody to use it.
-Then I made this [tool](https://github.com/zhulik/bubing) that helped me to build self-sufficient bundles for linux software and run it on any distribution.
+Then I made this [tool](https://github.com/zhulik/bubing) which helped me to build self-sufficient bundles of linux software and run it on any distribution.
+Actually I didn't want to work with low-level stack like C++/OpenCV and so on, so I thoutght about chaning job again.